TrakHound/MTConnect.NET/agent/MTConnect-Agent/README.md

 * `devices` - The Path to look for the file(s) that represent the Device Information Models to load into the Agent.
 The path can either be a single file or a directory.
 The path can be absolute or relative to the executable's directory

-#### Adapter Configuration

-* `adapters` - List of SHDR Adapter connection configurations.
-For more information see()

-* `allowShdrDevice` - Sets whether a Device Model can be sent from an SHDR Adapter

-* `preserveUuid` - Do not overwrite the UUID with the UUID from the adapter, preserve the UUID for the Device.
-This can be overridden on a per adapter basis.

-* `suppressIpAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
-This applies to all adapters.

-* `timeout` - The amount of time (in milliseconds) an adapter can be silent before it is disconnected.

-* `reconnectInterval` - The amount of time (in milliseconds) between adapter reconnection attempts.

-#### XML Configuration

-* `devicesNamespaces` - List of extended XML namespaces to use with MTConnectDevicesResponse documents

-* `streamsNamespaces` - List of extended XML namespaces to use with MTConnectStreamsResponse documents

-* `assetsNamespaces` - List of extended XML namespaces to use with MTConnectAssetsResponse documents

-* `errorNamespaces` - List of extended XML namespaces to use with MTConnectErrorResponse documents

-* `devicesStyle` - List of XSLT Stylesheets to use with MTConnectDevicesResponse documents

-* `streamsStyle` - List of XSLT Stylesheets to use with MTConnectStreamsResponse documents

-* `assetsStyle` - List of XSLT Stylesheets to use with MTConnectAssetsResponse documents

-* `errorStyle` - List of XSLT Stylesheets to use with MTConnectErrorResponse documents

 #### Windows Service Configuration